-Another way to get it is via a network coverage extension device like a repeater or booster.
+Another way to get it is via a network coverage extension device like a repeater.

-Repeaters and boosters amplify signal like a PA system.
-For the booster to work correctly the antenna picking up mobile signal (your “microphone”, if you will) must be isolated from the antenna giving mobile signal (or “speaker” in this metaphor).
-If these are not correctly isolated feedback will occur.
-Approved boosters when correctly configured can detect this feedback and adjust the signal volume to stop feedback from interfering with the overall signal.
+Repeaters amplify signal like a PA system.
+For the repeater to work correctly the antenna picking up mobile signal (your “microphone”, if you will) must be isolated from the antenna giving mobile signal (or “speaker” in this metaphor).

-It’s important to note that unapproved boosters do not have this volume control.
-They transmit at full volume drowning out other people who are trying to use the same mobile tower and disrupting overall coverage in the area.
-It is illegal to own or operate one of these devices on any network in Australia, and they can disrupt or even prevent others from making calls to emergency 000.
+It’s important to note that boosters are illegal to own or operate on any network in Australia, and they can disrupt or even prevent others from making calls to emergency 000.

-There are a range of boosters and repeaters you can use to improve your voice and data coverage in remote areas, including:
+There are a range of devices and repeaters you can use to maximise your voice and data coverage in remote areas, including:

 - Telstra Mobile Smart Antenna (TMSA):

-- Can boost both 3G and 4G at the same time
+- Can maximise both 3G and 4G at the same time

 - Consists of two units and can be used with or without external antenna depending on available coverage

 - Designed for in home use and requires 240V power point

 - Two types of Telstra Go.
 There is a mobile unit for a vehicle or a stationary unit for a home/business.